lazywithclass/lazywithclass.github.io/2015-11-06/README.md

  * Scan through the resume - does the person list the skills you need?
  * Phone interview - is the person a pleasant individual, and roughly knows a couple random things he listed?
-Onsite / Skype interview - technical, relevant questions
+ * Onsite / Skype interview - technical, relevant questions
+ * Contract / paid work - have the person work on actual problems you are facing and evaluate them for their work

+### Offer checklist

+ * Do you accept remote / offer sponsorship?
+ * Be open and include a salary range, are you really applying security through obscurity as engineers?